-It looks like the Trump shutdown is about to begin
+The Trump shutdown has begun

 Other Republicans were similarly unsympathetic.
 “It’s actually part of what you do when you sign up for any public service position,” said Rep. Mark Meadows (R-N.C.), who chairs the right-wing House Freedom Caucus and encouraged Trump to veto legislation that didn’t fund the wall.
 “And it’s not lost on me in terms of, you know, the potential hardship.
 At the same time, they know they would be required to work and even in preparation for a potential shutdown those groups within the agencies have been instructed to show up.”

-Congress, of course, would still get paid during the shutdown, which, according to Trump, will last “for a very long time.”
+Congress, of course, will still get paid during the shutdown, which, according to Trump, will last “for a very long time.”